PoC-Yeh/InsertJobByPriority/README.md

 ```

 2. `runTaskCommand(dict)`: Run the command of the task.
 (In this case, it is printing out string like: `run command: TpKE_2, task priority: 10`.)
-3. `execute()`: The actaul function of running the input task list in an order of task priorites.
+3. `runTasksByPriority()`: The actaul function of running the input task list in an order of task priorities.

 # Result
 The result of running `runTaskByPriority.py` would be like the followings :